RaniyaRaseenm/eod-ai/README.md

 > Training an AI to defuse bombs — so humans don't have to

+## 🚨 Problem Statement

+In high-risk environments such as bomb disposal zones, disaster sites, and search-and-rescue operations, human intervention is extremely dangerous and often life-threatening.

+Traditional approaches rely heavily on manual inspection or remote-controlled systems, which:
+- Lack real-time intelligence
+- Require constant human supervision
+- Are prone to human error under stress

+There is a critical need for intelligent systems that can:
+- Autonomously explore unknown environments
+- Analyze risk using real-time feedback
+- Make safe and optimal decisions without direct human control

+ ## ❓ Why This Problem?

+This problem was chosen because it directly impacts **human safety and emergency response efficiency**.

+Real-world inspiration comes from:
+- Explosive Ordnance Disposal (EOD) operations
+- Disaster response scenarios (earthquakes, collapsed structures)
+- Military and defense applications

+Even today, bomb disposal robots exist, but many are:
+- Remotely controlled (not intelligent)
+- Limited in adaptability
+- Dependent on human decisions

+Our goal is to move from:
+➡️ *Remote-controlled systems*
+➡️ to *Autonomous intelligent agents*

+This shift can significantly:
+- Reduce human risk
+- Improve response time
+- Enable scalable deployment in dangerous zones

 ## What is this project?
 EOD-AI is a reinforcement learning environment where an LLM agent learns to find and defuse bombs in a grid world.
 Built for the OpenENV Hackathon